kolan72/PoliNorError/README.md

 , or a pair of delegates from both lists if you plan to use a policy in sync and async handling scenarios.

-Note that the error processor is added to the *whole* policy or policy processor, so the `Process` or `ProcessAsync` method will be called depending on the execution type of handling method.
+Note that the error processor is added to the *whole* policy or policy processor, so its `Process` or `ProcessAsync` method will be called depending on the execution type of the policy handling method.
 If an error processor was created by a delegate of a particular execution type, the library can utilize sync-over-async or `Task` creation to obtain its counterpart.

 Error processors are handled one by one by the `BulkErrorProcessor` class.
 To customize this behavior, you could implement the `IBulkErrorProcessor` interface and use one of the policy or policy processor class constructors.

 Note that if cancellation occurs during `BulkErrorProcessor` execution, delegate handling will be interrupted, and the `IsFailed` and `IsCanceled` properties of the `PolicyResult` will be set to true.

 ### Error filters